wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 metadata:
   robots: index
 ---
 The `VWO FME React SDK` provides a set of hooks to help you seamlessly integrate feature flagging, experimentation, and event tracking into your React application.
-These hooks are designed to provide an easy and flexible way to interact with the VWO SDK.
+These hooks provide an easy and flexible way to interact with the VWO SDK.

 Here are the available hooks: